Rainier Than Their Reputation: The Sunny Cities That Quietly Out-Rain Seattle

 Deterministic summaries based on the data in view.

-New Orleans, Louisiana is the sharpest split in this comparison: strong on daily convenience, weaker on safety.
+Charleston, South Carolina is the sharpest split in this comparison: strong on climate comfort, weaker on daily convenience.

 Potential dealbreaker: New Orleans, Louisiana